Juli-GR/Minesweeper_Assembly_ARMv8/README.md

-This minesweeper was programmed using the base provided by the Computer Organization course at FAMAF in 2023 (start.s, gpiom and Makefile files)
+This minesweeper was programmed using the base provided by the Computer Organization course at FAMAF in 2023 (start.s, gpiom and Makefile files) but as a personal project separate from the course.

 ![minesweeper-demo](media/minesweeper-demo.gif?raw=true)